-Storage premises

-Premises comprising:

-- (a) a builder's yard or construction or earthmoving contractor's yard; or - (b) a container depot; or - (c) otherwise for the storage and handling of goods, generally in bulk, whether or not any of those goods are sold by wholesale, where such premises are not for a separately defined purpose.

-The term includes as ancillary activities:

-- (a) any facilities on the premises for the garaging, inspecting, cleaning and routine servicing of vehicles and containers involved in the Storage premises; and - (b) storage of goods in covered stacks or in enclosed structures not being a building but being in the nature of silos, bins, tanks (whether or not underground) or transport containers.

-The term does not include storage which is an ancillary activity for another use on the same site, or the storage of dangerous goods other than in minor quantities.
+Storage Prem Premises comprising: premises (a) a builder's yard or construction or earthmoving contractor's yard; or (b) a container depot; or (c) otherwise for the storage and handling of goods, generally in bulk, whether or not any of those goods are sold by wholesale, where such premises are not for a separately defined purpose.
+The te erm includes as ancillary activities: (a) any facilities on the premises for the garaging, inspecting, cleaning and routine servicing of vehicles and containers involved in the Storage premises; and (b) storage of goods in covered stacks or in enclosed structures not being a building but being in the nature of silos, bins, tanks (whether or not underground) or transport containers.
+The term does not include storage which is an ancillary another use on the same site, or the storage of danger other than in minor quantities.
+Transport station 236 Premises for a road transport, rail transport or air transport (including heliport) passenger and/or goods terminal, a bus or coach station.

-Transport station222

-Premises for a road transport, rail transport or air transport (including heliport) passenger and/or goods terminal, a bus or coach station.

 The term does not include Vehicle depots as separately defined.

-Vehicle depot

-Premises for the overnight or longer storage (either in the open or covered) of any one or more buses, trucks, taxis, other motor vehicles, trailers, caravans and/or boats for commercial or public purposes and/or premises used as an operational base or depot for any such vehicles.

-The term includes:

-- the repair and maintenance of any such vehicles on the premises; or - (b) the sale of any such vehicles by wholesale.

-The term does not include facilities ancillary to another activity on the same site, the retail sale of vehicles, or Car parks, Sales or hire premises, or Transport stations as separately defined.
+Vehicle depot Premises for the overnight or longer storage (either in the open or covered) of any one or more buses, trucks, taxis, other motor vehicles, trailers, caravans and/or boats for commercial or public purposes and/or premises used as an operational base or depot for any such vehicles.
+The term includes: (a) the repair and maintenance of any such vehicles on the premises; or (b) the sale of any such vehicles by wholesale. the sa erm does not include facilities ancillary to another activity on ame site, the retail sale of vehicles, or Car parks, Sales or hire ises, or Transport stations as separately defined.

-222 Transport station premises a Class 9(b) building under the BCA
+236 Transport station premises a Class 9(b) building under the BCA[.]